nkpatro/catcoin/README.md

-FieldCoin (NET) - a fork of Litecoin that combines the random superblocks.
+FieldCoin (FLC) - a fork of Litecoin that serves as Fieldman's personal currency.
 Like Litecoin it uses scrypt as a proof of work scheme.
+We plan to begin doing in-person trades of FieldCoin to faciliate a starting value of $50 per FLC.

 	- 60 seconds block time
 	- Difficulty retargets every 60 blocks